 - Strategy 1.2: Close Supervision - Provide close supervision of assessed offenders through effective case management practices including incentives for compliance, immediate graduated sanctions for violations of release conditions and ongoing drug testing and monitoring;

-- Strategy 1.4: Partnerships - Establish partnerships with federal and local government agencies, faith institutions, and community organizations to facilitate close supervision of offenders in the community; and
+- Strategy 2.2: Community Partnerships - Collaborate with faith institutions and community organizations to facilitate the delivery of reintegration services in the community; and